sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 With flow incarnation id, we can implement full flow resimulation as follows:

 - When a new packet arrives, the current flow incarnation id will be stored into the metadata bus.
-- In ConnTrack Lookup stage, if we found the id stored in its flow doesn't match the one in the pipeline, we treat this flow as resimulated.
+- In Conntrack Lookup stage, if we found the id stored in its flow doesn't match the one in the pipeline, we treat this flow as resimulated.
 - For simulated flows, we continue to run the later ACL and match stages instead of directly applying the actions saved in the flow.
-- In ConnTrack Update stage, a new pair of flow will be generated and replaces the current flow, which finishes the process of flow resimulation.
+- In Conntrack Update stage, a new pair of flow will be generated and replaces the current flow, which finishes the process of flow resimulation.

 After this, the later packet will directly hit the new flow and bypass the later stages.